Hubs-Foundation/hubs-cloud/README.md

 By default Hubs Cloud sets up and will use Amazon SES for email.
 You can also use your own SMTP server for sending email.
 Choose your internal domain for the EmailZone and create the stack, and then once the stack is set up you can set SMTP information in the Hubs Cloud admin console in the Server Settings page.

-## Known Issues

-#### I get the error "Value for parameter availabilityZone is invalid.
-Subnets can currently only be created in the following availability zones: X, Y

-This is a known issue with AWS.
-See: https://github.com/widdix/aws-cf-templates/issues/36.
-To fix it, you will need to adjust the "Subnet Availability Zones" values in the 'Advanced' section to select an alternative Subnet configuration that matches X, Y and try again.

-## Deploying Forks

-Once you have a working stack on AWS, you can easily deploy forks of [Hubs](https://hubs.mozilla.com) by cloning the [repo](https://github.com/mozilla/hubs) and running `npm run deploy`.
-If you want to revert back to the upstream version, run `npm run undeploy`.

-Note: When running a deploy, ensure webpack-dev-server (`npm start`) is **not** running.
-This may cause conflics in the build process.

 ## Updating the stack

 You can change various settings of your stack by performing a stack Update.
 You will not experience any downtime when making these changes.
 To Update your stack: